Backpage: New Times and Backpage

-Backpage and Adult Advertising
+Backpage and adult advertising

-After Craigslist ended the adult section, some adult listings almost immediately migrated to the site's "personals" section.
-They scattered to other sites as well, but Backpage, already number two in the classified ads market, benefitted the most.
-Many of the same controversies regarding content moderation and adult advertising that plagued Craigslist would affect Backpage as well.
+After Craigslist ended its adult advertising section after pressure from law enforcement and anti-sex trafficking advocates, some adult listings almost immediately migrated to the Backpage's "personals" section.
+They scattered to other sites as well, but Backpage, already number two in the classified ads market, received most of the post-Craigslist-era adult-content migrated listings.
+Many of the same controversies regarding content moderation and adult advertising that plagued Craigslist would now target Backpage.

-In an internal email after Craigslist's takedown of its adult category, CEO Ferrer acknowledged the coming challenge.

-"It is an opportunity for us.
+In an internal email after Craigslist's takedown of its adult category, CEO Ferrer said it was "an opportunity for us.
 Also a time when we need to make sure our content is not illegal," he wrote.

 In September 2010, a Missouri girl sued Village Voice Media, claiming that she'd been trafficked at age 14 via ads placed on the site, and that Backpage had been negligent.
 A federal judge dismissed the lawsuit, based on Section 230 of the Communications Decency Act.